FrancescoQ/ESP32_Theremin/memory-bank/progress.md

 - Flash: 856,877 bytes (65.4%)
 - No errors or warnings

 **Current State:** Phase 2 complete!
 Ready for Phase 3 (multiple oscillators) or Phase 4 (effects).
-Minor pitch stepping remains (sensor quantization issue, not audio generation).
+Pitch stepping significantly improved with exponential smoothing (minor residual stepping acceptable for now).

 ## What Works